-First, as a leader, be clear about what constitutes strategic success at the company, team and individual levels.
-Then ensure that you define how you expect those results to best be achieved in terms of behaviors, values and beliefs.
+First, as a leader, be clear about what constitutes strategic success at the company, team, and individual levels.
+Second, assess your current culture to know where you and your employees truly stand.
+Third, ensure that you define how you expect results to best be achieved in terms of behaviors, values, and beliefs.
 Finally, align your performance management and reward systems with the cultural norms you need to live to achieve your strategy.

 To learn more about the nuances of a competitive or collaborative culture, download The Science behind How Much Leaders Should Push for Higher Performance

 Get key strategy, culture, and talent tools from industry experts that work

 Assess how you stack up against leading organizations in areas matter most